 Students must maintain an overall college GPA of at least 3.0.
-Students who do not maintain an overall GPA of at least 3.0 will be placed on academic notice for one semester.
-Students who do not raise their overall GPA to at least 3.0 after one semester on academic notice will be dismissed from the WVU SON.
+Students who do not maintain an overall GPA of at least 3.0 will be placed on academic notice.
+Students who do not raise their overall GPA to at least 3.0 after two semesters on academic notice will be dismissed from the WVU SON.